Late Teething in Babies – Causes and Complications

-Baby teeth coming in late can cause you to worry.
-Observe your child, and look for any signs of abnormality like hoarse crying, constipation, or an abnormal heart rate.
-Go through your family history and look for relatives who started teething late.
+Your baby’s teeth coming in late can cause you to worry.
+Observe your child, and look out for any abnormal signs like hoarse crying, constipation, or an abnormal heart rate.
+Go through your family history and keep a note of relatives who started teething late.
 If your response to all of this is in the affirmative, then your child is probably showing signs of delayed teething.
 Consult your doctor if this is the case.

 Also Read: Baby Teething Remedies